Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Selection of Redshift z>12 Galaxies

 We note that the F250M SNR criterion fixes the upper redshift limit of our selection.
 If we remove this criterion and the $z>11.5$ limit, we find one additional $z\sim11.4$ candidate (JADES+53.10131-27.85696) detected in all filters F150W and redder with $f_\nu\approx2$nJy, excepting F250M which is about $1.5\sigma$ low.
 In other words, we would find no $z\gtrsim20$ candidates by removing the weak F250M detection criterion.

 The luminosity function analysis discussed below in \S \ref{sec:uvlf} enables the accounting of potential contributions to the inferred galaxy abundance from galaxies with maximum-likelihood photometric redshifts below the putative redshift of interest.
 We identified galaxies with maximum likelihood redshifts $z>8$ and $P(z>12)>0.01$ that otherwise satisfy the above selection criteria.
-There are four such galaxies, which fall in the photometric redshift $z\approx10.5-11.2$ range, which will be referred to as the ``Contributing Sample'' at $z<11.5$.
-Three of these (NIRCam ID 64312, 76035, and 172510) were previously found in \citet{hainline23}.
+There are three such galaxies, which fall in the photometric redshift $z\approx10.5-11.2$ range, which will be referred to as the ``Contributing Sample'' at $z<11.5$.
+Two of these (NIRCam IDs 76035 and 172510) were previously found in \citet{hainline23}.
+A third galaxy, NIRCam ID 64312 with photometric redshift $z\approx10.6$ and $P(z>12)\approx0.05$ from photometry, was subsequently confirmed to lie at slightly lower redshift with $P(z<12)<0.01$ and was not considered further.